LFoster03/nlp-03-text-exploration/README.md

 - Use new corpus.
 A custom corpus was created around the theme of books and libraries, with categories for books, libraries, and reading.
 Each category represents a different perspective—content, location, and activity—allowing for clear comparison of token usage.

+### Corpus Exploration: Libraries & Books
+*Purpose*

+This module performs exploratory analysis of a small, controlled text corpus.
+It demonstrates how structure emerges from token distributions, category comparisons, and co-occurrence patterns before using any machine learning models.

+*Corpus Categories*
+**Books** – sentences about authors, readers, and types of books.
+**Library** – sentences about library spaces, resources, and services.
+**Reading** – sentences about reading activities, learning, and knowledge.

+*Observations*

+Tokens cluster by category (books, library, reading).
+The books category focuses on content like authors and readers.
+The library category emphasizes spaces, resources, and services.
+The reading category highlights learning and activities.
+Each category uses different vocabulary, showing clear topic separation.

+The most frequent tokens in books included words like books and readers.
+The library category emphasized terms such as libraries, books, and find.
+The reading category highlighted words like reading and books.
+The comparison chart of top tokens clearly shows related vocabulary across categories.

 </details>